d2l-ai/d2l-en/chapter_linear-regression/oo-design.md

 ## Training
 :label:`oo-design-training`

+:begin_tab:`pytorch, mxnet, tensorflow`
 The `Trainer` class trains the learnable parameters in the `Module` class with data specified in `DataModule`.
 The key method is `fit`, which accepts two arguments: `model`, an instance of `Module`, and `data`, an instance of `DataModule`.
 It then iterates over the entire dataset `max_epochs` times to train the model.
 As before, we will defer the implementation of this function to later chapters.
+:end_tab:

+:begin_tab:`jax`
+The `Trainer` class trains the learnable parameters `params` with data specified in `DataModule`.
+The key method is `fit`, which accepts three arguments: `model`, an instance of `Module`, `data`, an instance of `DataModule`, and `key`, a JAX `PRNGKeyArray`.
+We make the `key` argument optional here to simplify the interface, but it is recommended to always pass and initialize the model parameters with a root key in JAX and Flax.
+It then iterates over the entire dataset `max_epochs` times to train the model.
+As before, we will defer the implementation of this function to later chapters.
+:end_tab:

 ```{.python .input}
 %%tab all